NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Bitcoin/README.md

 ## Tutorial Topics
   - Bitcoin Blockchain Overview
+  - Transaction Life Cycle
+  - Proof of Work (PoW)
+  - Cryptowallet
-  - Bitcoin Core
+  - Bitcoin Core Installation and usage
   - Bitcoin Faucet
-  - Electrum Wallet
+  - Electrum Wallet Installation and usage
-  - Scripting
+  - Bitcoin Script

 ## Bitcoin Blockchain

 Bitcoin is the first generation Blockchain Technology which is the first **Cryptocurrency**.
 The native cryptocurrency of the Bitcoin Blockchain is also called as **"Bitcoin (BTC)"**.
 Bitcoin uses CPU based Proof-of-Work (PoW) consensus algorithm.

+## Transaction Life Cycle

+## Proof of Work

+## Cryptowallet
+A Crypto Wallet is a device, physical medium, program or service which stores the public and/or private keys that can be used to track ownership & transactions, receive & send cryptocurrencies within a distributed network like Blockchain.
+[Click here](https://namchain.blogspot.com/p/crypto-wallets.html) to read more.

 ## Bitcoin Core